adrianmuzzi/Man-Horse-Scripts/Acrasia/README.md

 Runs Acrasia setup again

 - ### q
-'q' in the main menu will exit powershell.
+'q' in the main menu will exit PowerShell.

 ## Profile Menu